junbetterway/auth0-rbac-spring-sec/README.md

           issuer-uri: <Auth0 Domain>
 auth0:
   audience: <Auth0 API Identifier>
-  authoritiesClaimName: permissions # Auth0 with RBAC enabled ensures that permissions are included in the access_token
+  authoritiesClaimName: permissions
 ```

 # Make [Spring Security](https://spring.io/projects/spring-security) Configuration Aware To JWT claims
 By default, OAuth2 standard defines the authorities as part of the claims under __scopes__ field.
-However, using RBAC enabled with __[Auth0](https://auth0.com/)__ tag the granted authorities as part of the claims under __permissions__ field which explains the value of __authoritiesClaimName__ under the __application.yml__ file.
+However, using RBAC enabled with __[Auth0](https://auth0.com/)__ tags the granted authorities as part of the claims under __permissions__ field which explains the value of __authoritiesClaimName__ under the __application.yml__ file.

 Now, the remaining task is to make Spring Security aware of this since by default it looks for __scopes__ field for the user granted authorities.
-I have created a converter which uses the value of __authoritiesClaimName__ under the __application.yml__ file.
+I have created a converter method which uses the value of __authoritiesClaimName__ under the __application.yml__ file.

 ```
     private Converter<Jwt, AbstractAuthenticationToken> getJwtAuthenticationConverter() {